polylogyx/platform-docs/04_PolyLogyx_Client_Configurations/Readme.md

 Configuring the PolyLogyx Client
 ================================================

 After the PolyLogyx client is provisioned, the default and seeded configuration comes into play.
 If needed, you can customize the various configuration settings defined for the PolyLogyx client.
-The documentation covered in this chapter assumes Windows x64 as the client operating system as PolyLogyx ESP provides maximum number of configuration choices for Windows x64 based clients.
-Similar steps can be used for clients based on other supported operating systems.
+The documentation covered in this chapter assumes Windows x64 and Linux as the client operating system.

 To customize the configuration settings, you can modify the following: